Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

-## Create a .NET Core app, then set up ASP.NET
+## Setup Step: Create a .NET Core app, then set up ASP.NET

 This will create a basic .NET Core app using the .NET CLI.
 Then you will put in the core code needed to set up ASP.NET Core's dependencies and host initialization.